Images | Particulars | More about | Background and history

 Nanoq is a sea kayak with west Greenland ancestry, based on the legendary Illorsuit (or Igdlorssuit) kayak that appeared in England 1959, having a profound influence on English sea kayaks ever since – and that was the inspiration for the Qanik, I designed for Seabird Designs some years ago.

 With Seabird now making major changes in the catalog and market position, I thought it was time for a strip version.
 And though Qanik was a success among reviewers and customers, there are always things to refine in retrospect.
-A commercial assignment is a compromise between my ideas on hydrodynamics and usability and the client's ideas on costs and markets needs (imagined or real) – and of course, the necessary adjustments for industrial production.
+A commercial assignment is a compromise between my ideas on hydrodynamics, usability and aesthetics and the client's ideas on costs and markets needs (imagined or real) – and of course, the necessary adjustments for industrial production.

 Turning production Qanik into strip Nanoq, I went back to the original drawings and adjusted the lines to suit strip building.
 Nanoq will be easier to strip with slightly less friction due to the smooth lines (water prefers simple harmonious curves that are easily achieved in strip).
 A wood strip kayak will also be lighter and structurally stiffer, resulting in a faster, more maneuverable kayak with slightly more load capacity.